iLink-CyberShARE/SWIM-Narratives/README.md

 Visit: http://purl.org/swim/services/nlng

 ## Contributors
-+ Alejandro Vargas - ravargasaco@miners.utep.edu
++ Alejandro Vargas (UTEP)
-+ Luis Garnica - luis@gitgudconsulting.com
++ Luis Garnica (UTEP)

-## Sponsor
+## Acknowledgements
-This material is based upon work supported by the United States Department of Agriculture under Grant No. 2015-68007-23130
+This material is based upon work supported by the United States Department of Agriculture under Grant No. 2015-68007-23130.
+This work used resources from Cyber-ShARE Center of Excellence supported by NSF Grant HDR-1242122.

+Any opinions, findings, and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the National Science Foundation.

+## License
+GNU GENERAL PUBLIC LICENSE 3.0

-## Institution
+## Copyright
-+ University of Texas at El Paso
+Copyright © 2015-2021 University of Texas at El Paso (Water Sustainability Project)